Skip to content

 • A matching Config CR exists, but the actual configuration has been overridden by a higher-priority intent.

-SDCIO automatically creates a deviation per target CR and one for each config CR.
+SDC automatically creates a deviation per target CR and one for each config CR.
 By default when no config CR exists all brownfield configuration is reported as a UNHANDLED deviation per target.

 Revertive vs. Non-Revertive Behavior#